ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/protips.rst

    INFO    To re-run this diagnostic script, run:

 If you run the command in the stdout you will be able to re-run the diagnostic without having to re-run the whole preprocessor.
-If you add the ``-f`` argument that will force an overwrite, and it will deletes not just the failed diagnostic, but the contents of the entire ``plots`` directory - this is risky but useful when needing to redo the whole work.
+If you add the ``-f`` argument (available only for Python diagnostics, check your options with ``--help``) that will force an overwrite, and it will deletes not just the failed diagnostic, but the contents of the entire ``plots`` directory - this is risky but useful when needing to redo the whole work.
 Adding ``-i`` or ``--ignore-existing`` will not delete any existing files, and it will re-do the work related to the failed diagnostic only.